Dear newbie school parent,

 If you also have lunch box anxiety over which lunch box to buy and what to pack, I wrote this helpful post for you!

-The main thing I learnt as a mum of a little kindy kid though, is that they need to know what they can eat at which breaks.
+The main thing I learnt as a mum of a little kindy kid though, is that they need to know what they can eat at which breaks throughout the school day.
 For this reason, containers in different colours are a great idea for the school’s youngest students.

-Oh and buy two of everything.
+Oh!
+And buy two of everything.
 Just like the hat, these will also go missing.
-Sorry to say!
+Sorry to be the bearer of bad news!

 4. Ditch the cling wrap